apache/parquet-format/Encryption.md

 authentication allows to make sure the data has not been tampered with.
 An AAD is a free text to be signed, together with the data.
-The user can, for example, pass the file name with its version (or creation timestamp) as the AAD, to verify that the file has not been replaced with an older version.
+The user can, for example, pass the file name with its version (or creation timestamp) as the AAD, to verify that the file has not been replaced with an older version (see next subsection).

 Sometimes, a hardware acceleration of AES is unavailable (e.g. in Java 8).
 Then AES crypto operations are implemented in software, and can be somewhat slow, becoming a performance